ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

    - 'alg', 'ecdh_alg', and 'ecdh_params', only in case the configuration parameter 'pairwise_mode' in the group-configuration resource has value "true" (0xf5), i.e., the OSCORE group uses the pairwise mode of Group OSCORE.

+   - 'det_hash_alg' defined in {{Section 4 of I-D.amsuess-core-cachable-oscore}}, only in case the configuration parameter 'det_req' is present with value "true" (0xf5), and specifying the Hash Algorithm used in the OSCORE group when producing deterministic requests, as defined in {{I-D.amsuess-core-cachable-oscore}}.

+Alternatively, group members can obtain the information above by accessing the group-membership resource associated with the OSCORE group (see {{Section 9.1 of I-D.ietf-ace-key-groupcomm-oscore}}), optionally by subscribing for updates to such a resource, e.g., by using CoAP Observe {{RFC7641}}.

-Each group member receiving the information above uses it to update the corresponding parameters in the Group OSCORE Security Context of the group in question (see {{Section 2 of I-D.ietf-core-oscore-groupcomm}}.
+When receiving such information, each group member uses it to update the corresponding parameters in the Group OSCORE Security Context of the group in question (see {{Section 2 of I-D.ietf-core-oscore-groupcomm}}.
+If any of 'sign_enc_alg', 'sign_alg', 'alg', and 'ecdh_alg' has as value the CBOR simple value "null" (0xf6), then the corresponding parameter in the Group OSCORE Security Context becomes unset if it is not already.
+According to the new parameter values, each group member derives new Sender/Recipient Keys, a new Common IV, and new Pairwise Keys.
+When doing so, a group member MUST NOT reset the Sender Sequence Number in its Sender Context or reset the Replay Window in its Recipient Contexts.

-Alternatively, group members can subscribe for updates to the group-membership resource of the OSCORE group, e.g., by using CoAP Observe {{RFC7641}}.

 If the value of the status parameter 'active' is changed from "true" (0xf5) to "false" (0xf4):